abacusmodeling/abacus-develop/docs/advanced/scf/construct_H.md

 ## Exchange-Correlation Functionals

-In our package, the XC functional can either be set explicitly using the `dft_functional` keyword in `INPUT` file.
+In our package, the XC functional can be set explicitly using the `dft_functional` keyword in `INPUT` file.
 If `dft_functional` is not specified, ABACUS will use the xc functional indicated in the pseudopotential file.

 Several common functionals are implemented in ABACUS, such as PZ and PBE.
 Users can check out this [file](../../../source/module_xc/xc_funcs.h) for a complete list of functionals implemented in ABACUS.
 Furthermore, if ABACUS is compiled with LIBXC, we also support all the LDA, GGA and meta-GGA functionals provided therein.